 \subsection{Task Transfer}

 Task generalization refers to leveraging knowledge from previously solved tasks to facilitate learning on unseen ones.
-Early milestones such as Taskonomy ~\citep{zamir2018taskonomy} provided the first large-scale analysis of transferability across 26 vision tasks, introducing the task affinity matrix as a foundation for cross-task generalization.
-Following this line, TMT~\citep{pal2019tmt} extended Taskonomy by applying matrix factorization to refine the estimation of inter-task transferability.
-Similarly, Task2Vec~\citep{achille2019task2vec} proposed embedding tasks into a vector space using Fisher information, making task similarity measurable and interpretable.
-Beyond these foundations,~\citep{standley2020mtl} systematically investigated which tasks should be learned together in multitask settings, highlighting task affinity as a guiding principle.
-Paper~\citep {dwivedi2019crosstask} introduced cross-task consistency to enforce relational constraints.
+Early milestones such as Taskonomy~\cite{zamir2018taskonomy} provided the first large-scale analysis of transferability across 26 vision tasks, introducing the task affinity matrix as a foundation for cross-task generalization.
+Following this line, TMT~\cite{pal2019zero} extended Taskonomy by applying matrix factorization to refine the estimation of inter-task transferability.
+Similarly, Task2Vec~\cite{achille2019task2vec} proposed embedding tasks into a vector space using Fisher information, making task similarity measurable and interpretable.
+Beyond these foundations, Standley et al.~\cite{standley2020tasks} systematically investigated which tasks should be learned together in multitask settings, highlighting task affinity as a guiding principle.
+RSA~\cite{dwivedi2019representation} introduced cross-task consistency to enforce relational constraints.
+Recent work has extended transfer analysis to VLMs.
+Chen et al.~\cite{chen2024learning} conducted a study of knowledge transferability across vision-language tasks, showing that sequential transfer can be either beneficial or detrimental depending on task grouping, dataset scale, and the pre-training stage.
+Tiong et al.~\cite{tiong2024we} analyzed transfer behavior across training and evaluation tasks, using the transfer matrix to uncover latent vision-language capabilities and reveal biases in existing evaluation benchmarks.
+More recently, Sachdeva et al.~\cite{sachdeva2026understanding} studied task transfer in VLMs by measuring how fine-tuning on one perception task affects zero-shot performance on others, constructing task-transfer graphs from the resulting transfer behavior.
+The studies above characterize transfer induced by task-specific training, whereas our work asks whether an in-context visual demonstration from one task can support image generation for a different task at inference time.
 Given the growing visual generation ability of VLMs, the progress in this field motivates our exploration of cross-task generalization in VLMs and unlocks the boundaries.